openstreams/wflow/README.rst

 Binaries for windows
 ====================
 For windows binaries check the releases (https://github.com/openstreams/wflow/releases).
 These can be used if you do not have a python installation.
-However, it is recommende to install wflow as a python package (see below).
+However, it is recommended to install wflow as a python package (see below).

 Install as a python package
 ===========================